-5700 Increase in revenue due to additional miscellaneous revenues.
-5800 Increase in revenue due to higher-than-expected enrollment, the budget was based on a conservative approach based on the prior year uncertainty Function 12 The library is not functioning at full capacity since we are using the space for music class, we needed less resources than projected.
-Function 13 The instructions activities increase this year post pandemic, some of the activities and professional development went back to almost normal.
-Function 21 We hired a Special Education Consultant to serve as interim Special Education Director, after our most experienced Special Education teacher resigned Function 23 The decrease is due to reduced traveling and other activities, also one of the staff members left mid-year.
-Function 31 The decrease is due to several staff changes during the year, one higher paid staff member left.
-Function 35 The increase is due to higher enrollment and higher prices.
+5700 5800 Increase in revenue due to additional miscellaneous revenues.
+Increase in revenue due to higher-than-expected enrollment, the budget was based on a conservative approach.
+Function 11 Function 13 The increase is due to additional miscellaneous expenses and professional services.
+The activities and professional development went back to normal and expenditures are consistent Function 23 Function 33 Function 35 with pre pandemic levels.
+The increase is due to salaries funded by the ESSER III grant.
+The increase is due to additional expenses incurred for general supplies.
+The increase is due to higher enrollment and higher prices.
 Function 36 The decrease is due to the reduced number of extra-curricular activities, not all sports planned were offered.
 Function 52 The school is using security services every time there are students in the building, including after school activities and special events.
-Function 53 Our IT in house person left mid-year, this year we replaced our IT services with an in-house staff member former teacher aid with a lesser salary and an IT company services, being more cost efficient.
-Function 61 Less activity than expected we continue serving the community, but we minimized the visits to the school during the school year.
-Function 81 This year we went back to our spirit wear and uniform sales as fundraising, as well as the chocolate sales.
+Function 53 The budget was based on the use of a third party IT provide in prior year.
+This year our IT services were performed by an in-house staff member former teacher aid with a lesser salary.
+Function 81 Expenses were less than budgeted due to lower revenues generated from fund raising efforts.